apache/druid/docs/tutorials/tutorial-sketches-theta.md

 [^1]: Why 15 minutes and not just 1 hour?
 Intervals of 15 minutes work better with international timezones because those are not always aligned by hour.
 India, for instance, is 30 minutes off, and Nepal is even 45 minutes off.
 With 15 minute aggregates, you can get hourly sums for any of those timezones, too!

 Is there a way to avoid crunching the detail data every single time, and maybe even enable rollup?
+Enter Theta sketches.

-**Enter Theta sketches for fast approximation with set operations.**
+## Use Theta sketches for fast approximation with set operations

 Use Theta sketches to obtain a fast approximate estimate for the distinct count of values used to build the sketches.
 Theta sketches are a probabilistic data structure to enable approximate analysis of big data with known error distributions.